Grade II* listed buildings in Mendip

-Mendip is a local government district in the English county of Somerset.
+Mendip is a former local government district in the English county of Somerset.
 The Mendip district covers a largely rural area of 285 sqmi ranging from the Mendip Hills through on to the Somerset Levels.
 It had a population of approximately 110,000 in 2014.
 The administrative centre of the district is Shepton Mallet.

 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade II* structures are those considered to be "particularly significant buildings of more than local interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport; local authorities have a responsibility to regulate and enforce the planning regulations.